grinmor2018/santScal/README.md

 ## Project Structure

-- `frontend/`: Angular 16+ application with Angular Material
+- `frontend/`: Angular 16+ application with Angular Material using NgModules
-- `backend/`: NestJS server to process the information
+- `backend/`: NestJS server to process and serve endpoints

 ## Features

 - Form to upload candidate data (name, surname, Excel file)
 - Processing of the Excel file in the backend
-- Displaying candidates in a table
+- Displaying candidates in a table on the frontend
-- Incremental data storage
+- Incremental in-memory data storage (for demo)

 ## Technologies Used

-- Angular 16+ with Angular Material
+- Angular 16+ with Angular Material (NgModules architecture)
-- Reactive Forms
+- RxJS for reactive data flow
 - NestJS
-- Standalone components
-- Functional and reactive programming
-- Jest for testing
+- Jest for testing (frontend and backend)

 ## Prerequisites